mcelroyian/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Dom is representation of the code in the browser that gives access to methods

 2. What is an event?

+    An event is an action that the browser tracks, such as a click, mouseover, keypress.

 3. What is an event listener?

+    Event listener is a request for the browser to execute async code when it registers an event

 4. Why would we convert a NodeList into an Array?

+    Because other things are nodes that we don't want to output. like linebreaks and such

 5. What is a component?

+    A component is a self contained code with html, css, and javascript that outputs a repeatable element for the page.
+It is modular and re-usable.

 ### Git Set up